Tomtiko04/e-learning-dashboard/README.md

 ### CourseList.vue
 Displays a list of available courses.

-### Dashboard.vue
-The main landing page for authenticated users.

 ## State Management

 Using Pinia for state management.
 The main store is `courses.js`.